kylelawrencedev/gym-records-crud/README.md

 # Unfixable Bugs:
 * Favicon not showing when user is on profile page, but shows on all other pages
+* Deleting exercise rows.
+If a user adds 5 exercises and they want to delete the first exercise.
+When they click delete for that exercise, the last exercise gets deleted not the exercise they wanted.
+I was unable to figure out how to fix this piece of code.
 ---
 <a name="deployment"></a>